 So I brought the little cutie into the living room , and set up the Pack ‘n Play I keep around for just this purpose.
 (I have a system: Plastic garbage bag covering the pad on the bottom.
-Layer of “wheat” litter I use for the rabbits (in case she nibbles it).
+Layer of “wheat” litter I use for the rabbits (in case she nibbles it, so it won’t hurt her).
 Layer of hay.
 Ratty old towel.
 In she goes.
 Cover with flannel sheet or comforter.)
 She’ll settle because it’s dark and she’s warm.

 Until she’s hungry.
 Up every 90 min to two hours to feed her.
 So far so good, inasmuch as it is possible to be so under those circumstances, and to be, let’s not gloss over the fact, not smelling too good, neither.

-She is very cute.
-I hope she’s OK.
+She was very cute.
+And seemed healthy.
 Sometimes, Mom really does know best, and more times than is possible to ascribe to coincidence, she will reject a baby with a congenital defect.
 They really do seem to know.
 Sometimes, if it’s not serious, it doesn’t really matter.
 Sometimes, the baby won’t survive.
 Still, we have to try.

-She is particularly fond of Mr. Right, and has taken over his favorite chair.
+This little girl was particularly fond of Mr. Right, and used to sit in his favorite chair.
 I suggested to him that he might have to move to the barn in exchange, but he wasn’t so down with that idea.
-Fortunately, they’ve come to terms and discovered to their mutual delight, that it’s possible for them both to fit in there together.
+Fortunately, they’ve come to terms and discovered to their mutual delight, that it was possible for them both to fit in there together.

-I’m not over the moon with joy to have a lamb in the house (first one for two years), but I have to say, there’s something very soothing about sitting here with a little woolly creature snuggled up on my lap administering sloppy wet kisses to my hand every few minutes.
+I’m not over the moon with joy to have a lamb in the house (first one for two years*), but I have to say, there’s something very soothing about having little woolly creature snuggled up on my lap administering sloppy wet kisses to my hand every few minutes.
 I know she only does it because she wants a bottle, but still . . .

-Her name is Pnight.
+Her name is Pnit.
 The “P” is silent.
 She’s my second pet with a silent “P” to its name.
 For, let’s not forget, my sheep are pets.
-(Or as Mr. She says, “we run a welfare program for the sheep and goats,” which amounts to much the same thing).
+(Or as Mr. She used to say, “we run a welfare program for the sheep and goats,” which amounts to much the same thing).